Based In Sligo, Ireland / email: showbands@gmsproductions.com

 Mushroom (short lived mid 70's Celtic rock group featuring Aonghus McNally on lead guitar)

-Na Sultoiri [Dublin] (4 piece, Robert & Derek Harrington, Geraldine Whelan and Og McKenna - late 60's)
+Na Sultoiri [Dublin] (4 piece, Robert & Derek Harrington, Geraldine Whelan and Sean Og McKenna - late 60's)

 Night and Day [Dublin] (duo that play folk clubs in 1967-68)